strgPeter/Smart-Gate-System/README.md

 - **User Interface:** WebUI for monitoring and potentially some control.

 **(Refer to `system_diagram.png` for a visual representation of the architecture and data flow.)**
-_(You would include the provided diagram image in your project repository with this name)_

 ## 4. Usage